RobertBendun/advent-of-code-2022/README.md

 ### Day 5 - Python

 Yeah I know Python but it's the best language for this task that has come to my mind.
 Tried Ada, Raku, Common Lisp and Haskell but in each I wasn't as satisified with direction that solution was going to.

+### Day 6 - C++

+This problem looked like designed for standard library that can with ease convert between sets and slices of strings, and C++ is one of them.
+Another reason is to see how C++ looks against other languages so far, and it's not a bad look despite its bad reputation.